movementlabsxyz/movement-hack-temp/src/ch03-05-control-flow.md

 Before the loop, we declare a variable named `counter` and initialize it to `0`.
 Then we declare a variable named `result` to hold the value returned from the loop.
 On every iteration of the loop, we add `1` to the `counter` variable, and then check whether the `counter` is equal to `10`.
 When it is, we use the `break` keyword with the value `counter * 2`.
 After the loop, we use a semicolon to end the statement that assigns the value to `result`.
 Finally, we print the value in `result`, which in this case is `20`.

+> *Note:* the semicolon after `break counter * 2` is technically optional. `break` is very similar to `return`,
+> in that both can optionally take an expression as an argument, both cause a change in control flow.
+> Code after a `break` or `return` is never executed, so the Rust compiler treats a `break` expression and
+> a `return` expression as having the value unit, or `()`.

 #### Loop Labels to Disambiguate Between Multiple Loops